 Why At The Water's Edge?
 It is the title of a story that I started many years ago and which I've only got some sense of finishing recently after many failed attempts.
-The story seemed to have an energy all of its own when I first started it but every time I tried to subsequently continue or finish it the writing became heavier than lead and duller than dishwater.
-This is something that interests me (and I try to explore more here): what factors are involved that allow us to achieve what Maslow called "peak moments" and ultimately our potential, and at other times not.
-The seeking of these moments is what I think Campbell meant by "following your bliss" and for me have mostly occurred when I've been writing.
+The story initially seemed to have an energy all of its own when I first started it but every time I tried to subsequently rewrite or finish it the writing became heavy and leaden.
+This is something that interests me: what factors are involved that allow us to achieve what Maslow called "peak moments" and ultimately our potential, and at other times not?
+And more generally, why do we seem to have good luck at some times and not others?

-Although relatively successful in the above careers, I always felt as if there was something missing.
+Although relatively successful in both careers, I always felt as if there was something missing.
 I didn't get the buzz that I sometimes got from writing, that feeling as if "I was in touch with something".
 The ideal of making a living from doing something that I was fully engaged with and committed to, in conjunction with the feeling that I was selling my life short haunted me.
-It felt as if I was way off that path, "the track that has been there all the while waiting for you" as Joseph Campbell put it.
-Finally at the end of 2007 I decided to leave my well-paid employment with the intention of writing, in addition to recording some of the songs that I had written over the preceding years.
+It felt as if I was way off that path, "the track that has been there all the while waiting for you" as Joseph Campbell put it when talking about "following your bliss" in The Power of Myth TV series.
+Finally at the end of 2007 I decided to leave my well-paid employment with the intention of writing and recording some of the songs that I had written over the preceding years.

 It took three attempts for me to work up the nerve and actually hand that resignation letter in.
 Friends and family still treat me with suspicion and disbelief and I understand why.
 However it also feels like the point when I actually became "me" more fully than I ever had before.
 The best analogy I can think of is what I imagine it's like for a gay person to "come out".
-(I can see how the song Get Up! could be interpreted along those lines if anyone is looking for an anthem?!)
-For a long time only close friends really knew about my interest in writing and music, largely because of my lack of confidence.
-I've only recently realised that perhaps that this is what this is all about: not necessarily just about trying to make a living from what I create and perform but actually trying to, what I can only best describe at the moment as, "fire on all cylinders".
-(Of course if I achieve the latter I hope the former will follow too.)
-These ideas of what Maslow called self-actualization and Jung called inviduation have interested me for a long time, and have at times lead me to believe that there's more to life and us humans than is generally accepted.
-The At The Water's Edge section of www.andrewshearer.com attempts (albeit unsuccessfully I feel at the moment) to explore these ideas.
+(I can see how the song Get Up! could be interpreted along those lines if anyone is looking for an anthem?)

 With Best Wishes,